Saint Petka Serbian Orthodox Church, San Marcos

 The present church was consecrated on October 26/27, 1991 by His Grace Hrizostom.
 In addition to the church edifice, Saint Petka parish today has a custom built parish home, social hall (recently remodeled), small reception hall, parish library and classroom.
 In addition to the original property, Saint Petka has acquired three more acres of land for future expansion.
 A mini soccer field and playground were added a few years ago.

 Religious education is conducted each Sunday after Divine Liturgy and during the week for adults.
 The parish also has a very active folklore group, Avala.
-The following priests have served at Saint Petka parish: Protopresbyter Radoslav Terzin, Protopresbyter Milorad Dobrota, Protopresbyter Velimir Petakovic, Protopresbyter Milan Vukovic and presently Protopresbyter Milovan Katanic.
+The following priests have served at Saint Petka parish: Protopresbyter Radoslav Terzin, Protopresbyter Milorad Dobrota, Protopresbyter Velimir Petakovic, Protopresbyter Milan Vukovic and presently Protopresbyter-Stavrofor Milovan Katanic.